kanso/kanso/docs/guides/getting_started.md

     form.validate(req);

     if (form.isValid()) {
-        // the form is valid, save the document and redirect to homepage return [form.values, utils.redirect(req, '/')];
+        // the form is valid, save the document and redirect to the new page return [form.values, utils.redirect(req, '/' + form.values._id)];
     }
     else {
         // the form is not valid, so render it again with error messages